Sanghyun-Hong/NLPProjects/README.md

 License
 -------
-This code is licensed under the BSD 2-Clause license.
+This code is licensed under the MIT license.
 Please see the LICENSE file for more information.